 Theatre 138 did the classics like Hay Fever and Long Day’s Journey into Night.
 They did musicals like The Fantasticks and “feel-good shows” like A Thousand Clowns, On Golden Pond, and 84 Charing Cross Road.

 More importantly, they took risks on plays that mainstream theaters couldn’t or wouldn’t touch.
 Theatre 138 produced works by Tennessee Williams and Edward Albee that were edgy and esoteric.
 They also produced new plays by Utah authors, including scripts about unusual topics, like art therapy.

 As Is was the last show at Theatre 138.
-Mountain Fuel Supply bought the building, tore it down and it became a parking lot.
-Thereafter, Theatre 138 and Walk-Ons produced theater together at the Center Stage on Highland Drive for two years until that building, too, was sold, and both companies dissolved.
+Mountain Fuel Supply bought the building, tore it down, and put up a parking lot.
+After that, Theatre 138 and Walk-Ons produced theater together at the Center Stage on Highland Drive for two years until that building, too, was sold, and both companies dissolved.

 At the time, Ariel Ballif said, “We’re past the age of the full-time, 12-shows-a-year routine.
 But, we’re certainly not going to retire from the business because it’s too much a part of our lives.”

 Stu continued to act sporadically.
 It was rumored that Ariel had been asked to leave the University of Utah because of his sexuality, but he continued to design for Pioneer Theatre Company.
 His last works were designs for PTC’s ’93 production of O Pioneers and a “new Nutcracker” for Ballet West.